 “What if the man has some other problem crop up and the widow blames us for nontraditional medical procedure?”

 “Is it better to cover our asses or give the man the best treatment to decrease brain damage following his stroke?”

 “You’re not a doctor, Dawson.”
 His eyes flashed dangerously.
 “I will not have a rogue player on my team.”

 Oh shit, she’d gone too far.
 Lu backtracked quickly.
 “Yes, sir.
 I’m sorry.”
 God, was she going to get fired on her first day?
 Could she even go back to retail?

-Captain Reynolds must’ve caught the panic in her eyes because his tone softened minimally.
-“You’d better be, because I don’t want to have this conversation again.”
-He looked out the window.
+Captain Reynolds must’ve caught the panic on her face because his tone softened minimally.
+“You’d better be, because I won’t have this conversation again.”
+He glared out the window.